 - It's Free.
 No cost to residents or businesses in Fresno County or for cases filed in Fresno County Courts. - It's Fast.
 When the parties agree, mediation can often be scheduled within a few days. - It's Private.
 Everything said or done in mediation is confidential unless the parties agree otherwise. - It's Fair.
 The mediator does not take sides or tell you what to do.
-If you think a settlement offer is unfair, say "no." - is usually a lot less stressful.
+If you think a settlement offer is unfair, say "no." - It's Smart.
+When mediation works, it saves time and money, and it is usually a lot less stressful.
 If mediation doesn't end in agreement, you can still take the case to small claims court for a judge to decide.